pamtrak06/edjanger/README.md

 source edocker.unalias
 ```

-## How to use edocker for a project
+## How to initialize an edocker project
 ([go up to table of content](#table-of-content))

 Copy the edocker.properties model in your working docker folder: